robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0307/README.md

 # ACS-85-0307
-or/and
+AND / OR
 ==============

 ## Overview:
-An OR and an AND
+An AND and an OR

 Can be used to hear how they modulate/filter squarewave audio.
 In general, your fundamental frequencies are not going to change.

 Using and/or for audio will not really change that, but it will change the width of some of the waves.